Jooxbac/Django-REST-Framework-API-Project/README.md

 # Django-REST-Framework-API-Project
 Django REST API project for learning purposes.
 It has been developed following this [tutorial](https://www.youtube.com/watch?v=GE0Q8YNKNgs).
-Below I explain some of the steps followed, as a way to internalize what has been learned and as notes that will be useful in case Iwant to carry out a new similar project.
+Below I explain some of the steps followed, as a way to internalize what has been learned and as notes that will be useful in case I want to carry out a new similar project.

 ## Setup Steps

-Assuming Python has been installed previously:
+Is assumed Python has been installed previously and the used IDE is Visual Studio Code (VSC).

 1. ### Creation of Virtual Environment

-Enter the following commands on a console placed in your project folder (using VSC console directly in my case):
+Enter the following commands on a console placed in your project folder (using the console offered by VSC directly):

 ```console
 pip install virtualenv